harshatheAI/Portfolio/readme.md

 - Developed Power BI reports and dashboards for e-commerce insights.
 - Ensured data warehouse integration with Power BI.

-### 7. Salesforce CRM Analytics for T-Mobile
+### 7. Healthcare Data Integration for CVS Pharmacy
-**Summary:** Enhanced T-Mobile's Salesforce CRM with Power BI analytics.
+**Summary:** Led a BI project for healthcare data integration at CVS Pharmacy.
 **Work:**
-- Developed custom Power BI dashboards for CRM analytics.
+- Managed SSIS packages for data integration into Power BI.
-- Automated data extraction from Salesforce to Power BI.
+- Created healthcare reports and dashboards in Power BI.
-- Leveraged Power BI for interactive and insightful reports.
+- Designed Power BI solutions for data reconciliation.

 ---